RMS Mauretania (1938): Cruising and retirement (1962–1965)

 By 1962, Mauretania was facing competition from more modern ships and was beginning to lose money for Cunard Line.
 In October 1962 the ship was painted pale green, like (the famed Green Goddess), and converted into a cruise ship.
 The passenger accommodation was adjusted to accommodate 406 First class, 364 Cabin class and 357 Tourist class passengers.
 On 28 March 1963 she began a new Mediterranean service calling at New York, Cannes, Genoa and Naples.
 This was a failure, and by 1964 she was mainly employed cruising from New York to the West Indies.

 Mauretanias final voyage was a Mediterranean cruise which left New York on 15 September 1965.
 It was announced that on her return to Southampton, Mauretania would be withdrawn from service and sold.
 She arrived at Southampton on 10 October 1965 and had already been sold to the British Iron & Steel Corporation.
 Leaving Southampton on 20 November for her final voyage, she arrived at Thos.
 W. Ward's shipbreaking yard in Inverkeithing, Fife, Scotland three days later.
 She was commanded by Capt.
 John Treasure Jones who had been Master since 1962.
 He navigated the mud straits of the Forth without tugboats, and made the final berthing through the shallows above the mud banks on the midnight high tide.

-It is rumoured that on the way to Fife she sailed up the River Douglas in Lancashire by mistake and became grounded in the mud banks, but this is unlikely as photographs and footage of the Mauretania at Inverkeithing were taken after her arrival.
-Regardless, scrapping began a few weeks later.
 By late April 1966, her funnels were gone; by mid-1966, the superstructure was removed.
 Scrapping was finished by late 1966.